Computer Science Department

 [CS363] Robotics Addresses the problems of controlling and motivating mechanical devices to act intelligently in dynamic, unpredictable environments.
 Major topics will include sensing, navigation and control, mapping and localization, robot perception using vision and sonar, and robot kinematics.
 In addition to short homework assignments, more extensive projects will be undertaken using both existing software and implementing students' own algorithms on medium-sized mobile robots capable of functioning in human spaces.
 Projects will focus on enabling the robots to execute tasks, explore, and interact with people and objects in their environment.
 Prerequisite: Computer Science 231 and 251.
 Four credit hours.

 CS365s Computer Vision Investigates designing computer programs that extract information from digital images.
 Major topics include image formation and acquisition, gray-scale and color image processing, image filters, feature detection, texture, object segmentation, classification, recognition, and motion estimation.
 Students are introduced to classic and contemporary vision techniques with examples for homework and programming assignments drawn from biological and medical imaging, robotics, augmented reality, and digital photography.
 They will develop a medium-scale vision system using data from active research projects at Colby.
-Prerequisite: Computer Science 231 and 251.
+Prerequisite: Computer Science 231 and 251 (may be taken concurrently).
 Four credit hours.
 Maxwell

 CS375f Analysis of Algorithms Focuses on classical algorithms in computer science and the analysis of the space and time efficiency of such algorithms as those that sort arrays and lists and search various data structures, including lists, trees, graphs, and strings.
 All major categories of algorithms are discussed, including iteration, divide and conquer, brute force, exhaustive search, greedy, dynamic programming, and approximation.
 Unsolvable and intractable problems are also covered, as is the role of NP-completeness.
 If time permits, some parallel and distributed algorithms will be discussed.
 Students will learn through problem sets and short programming projects.
 Prerequisite: Computer Science 231.
 Four credit hours.
 Aaron